fhellwig/pkglogger/README.md

 ##Log Name

 The log name is used in log entries so that the origin of the message can be determined.
 The log name is set when creating a log object.
-The recommended way of creating a log object is by passing the `module` value to the `pkglogger()` function.
+The required way of creating a log object is by passing the `module` value to the `pkglogger()` function.